universal-packages/universal-terminal-presenter/README.md

 Updates a document that is already being presented in the terminal.
 [Descriptor](https://github.com/universal-packages/universal-terminal-document?tab=readme-ov-file#descriptor) for more information.

+#### `updateDocumentBlocks(id: string, blockId: string, descriptor: BlockDescriptor)`

+Updates a block in a document that is already being presented in the terminal.
+Check [Block update](https://github.com/universal-packages/universal-terminal-document?tab=readme-ov-file#updateid-string-block-object) for more information.

 #### `removeDocument(id: string)`

 Removes a document and stops presenting it in the terminal.